Statistical summaryThe O'Dea/O'Day/Dee Surname Project now has 140 members, of whom 88 are males with Y-DNA results. Of these 88 men:

 Click here to open the results page in a separate window.

 The history of the O'Dea surname would lead one to expect most O'Dea men, and certainly those with roots in County Clare, to have the easily identified Irish Type III or Dalcassian Y-DNA signature, characterised by the R-L226 SNP mutation.
-Not surprisingly, this accounts for over half of the O'Dea men in the project (34 out of the 61 with Y-DNA37 results; 7 out of the 16 with Big Y results).
-The subgroups are colour-coded, with all the Dalcassian subgroups having headers in coral.
+Not surprisingly, this accounts for over half of the O'Dea men in the project (36 out of the 66 with Y-DNA results; 7 out of the 16 with Big Y results).
+The subgroups are colour-coded, with all the Dalcassian subgroups having headers in coral or orange.

 The Dalcassian O'DeasAll men with the Dalcassian Y-DNA signature share a common male line ancestor around 2000 years ago.
 Surname usage in Ireland dates only from around 1000 years ago.
 So there are many different surnames within the Dalcassian clan.